🍏 Too Good To Go: From 0 to 700,000 users in 2.5 years

 For 2.5 years, I was able to help shape the Too Good To Go brand as Head of Marketing.
 In the beginning, in true start-up style, I went to the restaurants myself to convince them to save food from going to waste with us and often heard "Who?
 Too Good To What?".

-Hello 👋 My name is Florian Schleicher and this is the FutureStrategies newsletter from FutureS.
-I'm glad you're reading along 💚 If you want to learn strategic marketing, my Simple & Sustainable Marketing Academy is just right for you.
+Hi 👋 I’m Florian Schleicher.
+This is the FutureStrategies newsletter of FUTURES.
+Thank you so much for reading along 💚 If you want to learn strategic marketing from me, then my Simple & Sustainable Marketing Academy is the perfect fit for you.

 Brand awareness = 0